-As the school year begins, we introduce returning families and welcome new families of Liberty Elementary School to our Response to Instruction and Intervention for Behavior (RTI2-B) plan that will be in its fifth year.
+As the school year begins, we introduce returning families and welcome new families of Liberty Elementary School to our Response to Instruction and Intervention for Behavior (RTI2-B) plan that will be in its sixth year.
 Our faculty and staff are committed to fostering an environment that encourages academic, social, and behavioral growth for each individual student.
 It is our belief that our commitment to to RTI2-B allows our community to continue to grow and strengthen.
-As a way to maximize the program’s effectiveness, we at Liberty are providing the parent community with information regarding our RTI2-B plan.
-Thus, a brief description of the Liberty RTI2-B plan and expectations can be found in this packet.
-We hope that many of you will hear more details about this from your students!
-Please do not hesitate to contact Liberty Elementary school staff and faculty if you have any questions and/or comments.
-Our parent liaison is Mandi Weekes (email@example.com).
+As a way to maximize the program’s effectiveness, we at Liberty are providing the parent community with information regarding RTI2-B. Please do not hesitate to contact Liberty Elementary school staff and faculty if you have any questions and/or comments.

 What is RTI2-B?